-$\Delta S=Max$ [0.0, SAA+DISC] if SAA > = 0, (i.e. = greater of zero or the parity maintenance adjustment plus the disparity correction) if the parity maintenance adjustment is greater than or equal to zero
+DS=Max [0.0, SAA+DISC+CGA] if SAA > = 0, (i.e. = greater of zero or the sum of the parity maintenance adjustment, the disparity correction, and the comparison group adjustment) if the parity maintenance adjustment is greater than or equal to zero

-$\Delta S=Max$ [SAA, SAA+DISC] if SAA < 0, (i.e. = greater of the parity maintenance adjustment or the parity maintenance adjustment plus the disparity correction) if the parity maintenance adjustment is less than zero
+DS=Max [SAA, SAA+DISC+CGA] if SAA < 0, (i.e. = greater of the parity maintenance adjustment or the sum of the parity maintenance adjustment, the disparity correction, and the comparison group adjustment) if the parity maintenance adjustment is less than zero